top of page

 What is self-compassion?

-Self-compassion means we respond to our difficult experiences with kindness, in the same way we treat a friend or loved one in times of struggle.
+Self-compassion means we respond to our difficult experiences with kindness, rather than harsh self-criticism, in the same way we treat a friend or loved one in times of struggle.
 We cultivate an awareness of our experiences, feelings, and thoughts with balance and equanimity.
 We foster a supportive and positive inner dialogue, talking to ourselves as a best friend/carer.
-We also recognise that the difficulties we are facing are a universal experience, so we ask for helps as appropriate and connect with others who are facing similar challenges.
+We also recognise that the difficulties we are facing are a universal experience, so we are more open to connect with others who are facing similar challenges and asking for help when needed.

 How can mindfulness and self-compassion help me?